 The disk traffic, the CPU usage, and the consequent time delays mean that pages whose filename types trigger the pre-processing will be sent to the browser more slowly.
-This effect is particularly pronounced for larger files, whether or not they actually use any of the directives.

 If you have inherited responsibility for a site that is already using these features, please do not hesitate to contact OIT for assistance in planning to use alternatives, by e-mail to firstname.lastname@example.org.